example42/puppet-ceilometer/README.md

 ##Overview

-This module installs, manages and configures ceilometer.
+This module installs, manages and configures ceilometer and its services.

 ##Module Description